 That said, I have downloaded dozens of eBooks and printed out the pages so I have coloring pages available with a wide variety of design options.
 Additionally, these pages come in handy when experimenting with different color schemes or techniques.
 If you mess up, no worries.
 Re-print the page and start over.
 Plus, of course, they will be there in my survival library to share if the SHTF.

-You can easily find these free coloring books on Amazon plus, I regularly post links to them on the BDS Facebook page.
+You can easily find these free coloring books plus, I regularly post links to them on the BDS Facebook page.

 Currently, these are my favorite adult coloring books.
 You can’t go wrong with any of them.